Koredotcom/docs/docs/xo/generative-ai-tools/guardrails.md

 !!! note

-    We recommend adding between one and ten topics to the list for optimal.
+    We recommend adding between one and ten topics to the list for optimal performance.

 ### Detect Prompt Injections